 The treatment of chorea-acanthocytosis focuses on managing symptoms and improving the patient’s overall well-being through a comprehensive care approach.
 Listed below are some of the standard treatment options:

 Certain medications may be prescribed to help control involuntary movements linked to chorea-acanthocytosis.
-Several medications may help manage the movement symptoms of chorea-acanthocytosis by targeting dopamine pathways.
+Several medications may help manage the movement symptoms of chorea-acanthocytosis and pharmacologic treatment is symptomatic only; no therapies have been proven to alter disease progression in chorea‑acanthocytosis.
 These include:

 Physical therapy can help strengthen muscles, improve coordination and balance, and reduce the likelihood of falls.